 You can also store healthcare directives digitally in other ways: For $45 a year, Docubank will make your directives available with a phone call.
 MyDirectives makes available a Universal Advance Digital Directive (uADD)™ for free, from a web-based database.
 It makes money by charging healthcare providers to access the database.

-At the very least you can post on the refrigerator along with emergency contact information, current medications and illnesses to help the EMT's if they are called in an emergency.
+At the very least, you should post on the refrigerator emergency contact information, current medications and illnesses to help the EMT's if they are called in an emergency.
 Emergency personnel are trained to look at the refrigerator for such information in homes.